 Annapurna Circuit Trek - fitness and terrain

-Doing a trek for seventeen days straight inevitably is tiring and it's certainly a benefit to be fit, but don't forget that during the trek you are exercising every day and you will end up wonderfully mountain fit and weather beaten!
+Doing a trek for seventeen days straight inevitably is tiring and it's certainly a benefit to be fit, but don't forget that during the trek you are exercising every day and you will end up wonderfully mountain fit and there is a rest on day 13 when we drive out of altitude along the western road.
 So do train beforehand, do lots of walking with a day sack, but don't overdo it.
 It's not a marathon, but there are lots of hills to go up and down!
-The high pass is quite challenging too.
-Work on your thigh muscles, calf muscles and shoulders for carrying the bag (it's only about 5kg but it feels like 10 when you've been walking uphill in the sun).
+The high pass is quite challenging, so work on your thigh muscles, calf muscles and shoulders for carrying the bag (it's only about 5kg but it feels like 10 when you've been walking uphill in the sun).
 The days aren't too long, the path is fine, and the porters help a lot, but the enjoyment of this trip will be much more if you have worked on your fitness before the holiday.
 For those people who want to lose a bit of weight, this trip will be perfect.
-Come back toned, healthy, detoxed and several kilos lighter!
+Come back toned, healthy, detoxed and a few kilos lighter!

 Terrain on the Annapurna Circuit trek

 The Annapurna Circuit is a well trodden path all the way though this can be rocky and uneven in parts.
 It is not precipitous and there is no rock climbing or ‘mountaineering’ which requires equipment.
 It is a walk all the way, although some of the hills can be steep and never-ending!

 You will meet many people along the way, and also yaks.
 There is only one rule of the road when meeting an oncoming yak, and that is to always ensure you step to one side, towards the inside of the trail, to avoid the cliff edge on the other side!